rianadon/node-red-contrib-sprinkler/README.md

 ![Advanced flow program screenshot](./screenshots/advanced-flow.png)

-To ensure no two programs run at once, you can route incoming messages a queue.
+To ensure no two programs run at once, you can route incoming messages through a queue.
 [Simple-message-queue](https://flows.nodered.org/node/node-red-contrib-simple-message-queue) has a good queue node for this purpose.
 At the beginning of the program, the triggers will enter the queue.
 One will pass through (make sure you turn on *"bypass first message"* for this!), and the rest will wait in line.
-After each program, route the message into a change node, set `msg.reset`, and pass the message into the queue node to release the next trigger waiting in line.
+After each program finishes, route the message into a change node, set `msg.reset`, and pass the message into the queue node to release the next trigger waiting in line.

 You may be rightly concerned that the queue node is connected to two different nodes.
 When the message is released from the queue, it will be sent to both nodes!
 Why don't they both turn on?
 The **run-gate** node sets `msg.program` to the program's name. **zone-timer** nodes will check this property and drop the incoming message if it is meant for a different program.
 If instead of a **zone-timer** you put a different node after the queue, make sure to put a switch node or simply add another **run-gate** between the queue and your node to drop messages meant for other programs.